|IZVG Home Page||

 Elizabeth Smith - Office ManagerLiz joined the practice in 1994, and is the Office Manager.
 She is responsible for the accounts, and the legal and financial side of the office as well as personnel management.

-Administration TeamClaire Kelly, Tish Saxton, Lynne Mason and Bridget Ward run our busy head office, taking on secretarial and administration duties, ordering and distributing medical supplies and zoovet products, and managing the exotic pets clinic.
+Administration TeamClaire Kelly, Tish Saxton, Lynne Mason and Bridget Ward run our busy head office, taking on secretarial and administration duties, and ordering and distributing medical supplies and zoovet products.
 They ensure that the whole practice works smoothly.